AX265 (LG Banter)

-The LG Banter (codename AX265) was released on March 23, 2009, and is a successor to the LG Scoop.
+The LG Banter (codename AX265) is a phone that was released on March 23, 2009, and is a successor to the LG Scoop.
 It has side-slider design and a 1.3-megapixel camera.
-There are also interchangeable faceplates with two colors: one green and one black.
-The Banter has two carriers: Alltel Wireless and U.S. Cellular, one with a price of $20 and another one for $50.
+There are also interchangeable face and back plates in green and silver.
+The Banter has two carriers: Alltel Wireless and U.S. Cellular, with prices of $20 and $50 respectively.
+The Banter supported Bluetooth and had a microSD card slot.
+MicroSD supported up to 16GB.
+The size of its touch-screen display was 3-inches.